eliavandini/unitemplate/src/lib.typ

 ///
 /// - doc (content): the whole document
 /// - course-name (str): the name of the course, must be provided
+/// - subtitle (str): the subtitle of the document, must be provided
-/// - serial-str (str): the serial number of the document, must be provided
+/// - date-str (str): the date of the document, must be provided
 /// - author-info (content): the author information, default to `[]`
 /// - author-names (array | str): the array of author names, default to `""`
 /// - heading-numberings (array): the heading numbering format, default to `(none, none, "(1)", "a.")`